Sawrz/docker-configs/huginn/README.md

 1. Choose a password for your databases' *root user* and set the value in `DB_ROOT_PASSWORD`.

-1. Choose a password for your databases' *nextcloud user* and set the `DB_USER_PASSWORD` value.
+1. Choose a password for your databases' *huginn user* and set the `DB_USER_PASSWORD` value.
 Keep in mind that the user has nothing to do with the Huginn user account!
 It's connected to the `DB_USER`, which manages all Huginn user accounts.

 1. Choose a secret app token and set the value in `APP_SECRET_TOKEN`.